 Rate Effective Period shall be a 12 month calendar year period beginning January 1 and ending December 31.

-Return and Associated Income Taxes – Base ROE shall equal the product of the Transmission Rate Base and the Cost of Capital Rate on the Base ROE, adjusted for income taxes, as defined in Attachment 2 (Formula Rate Spreadsheet).
+Return and Associated Income Taxes – Base Return on Equity (“ROE”) shall equal the product of the Transmission Rate Base and the Cost of Capital Rate on the Base ROE, adjusted for income taxes, as defined in Attachment 2 (Formula Rate Spreadsheet).

-Return and Associated Income Taxes – CAISO Participation ROE Adder shall equal the product of the Transmission Rate Base and the Cost of Capital Rate on the 50 basis point adder, adjusted for income taxes, as defined in Attachment 2 (Formula Rate Spreadsheet).
+Return and Associated Income Taxes – CAISO Participation Return on Equity Adder shall equal the product of the Transmission Rate Base and the Cost of Capital Rate on the CAISO Participation ROE Adder, adjusted for income taxes, as defined in Attachment 2 (Formula Rate Spreadsheet).

-South Georgia Income Tax Adjustment shall equal the amount set forth in the applicable FERC Form 1.
+South Georgia Income Tax Adjustment is the adjustment included in book taxable income to reverse tax benefits flowed through in rates prior to full normalization of book/tax adjustments.

 Total Plant in Service shall equal SDG&E’s total gross plant balance recorded in FERC Account Nos.
 301 through 399.